Snayff/econ_score_attack/dev/docs/docs/systems/economic_actor_decision_system.md

-# Economic Actor Decision System
+# Economic Actor Decision-Making System

-## Last Updated: 2025-05-05
+## Last Updated: 2025-05-11

 ## Overview
 This document describes the system for economic actor decision-making in the simulation.
 It covers the data-driven, modular approach for representing actors, cultures, and goods, and outlines the loading and validation of external configuration data, as well as the debug UI for inspection.